vetealaurent/apex-portfolio/README.md

 # My Apex portfolio

-This portfolio is preview of basic algorithms and various code recipes written in Apex, salesforce's programming language.
+This portfolio is a preview of basic algorithms and various code recipes written in apex.